appdotnet/api-spec/content/docs/resources/token/index.md

 * TOC
 {:toc}

-## Retrieve current Token
+## Retrieve current token

-Returns info about the current OAuth Token and current [User](/docs/resources/user/) object.
+Returns info about the current [OAuth access token](/docs/authentication/#access-tokens).
+If the token is a user token the response will include a [User](/docs/resources/user/) object.

 <%= migration_warning ['response_envelope'] %>